kalaitzi-gif/DSCI510FinalProject/README.md

 **Per-Country Averages Procedure**

-This data analysis step is performed to properly set up a scatterplot showing the correlation between GDP and risk for each country (as shown in Step 4 of this project, "Data Visualization," in 'visualize results.py').
+This data analysis step is performed to properly set up a scatterplot showing the correlation between GDP and risk for each country (as shown in Step 4 of this project, "Data Visualization," in "visualize results.py").

 6.)
 Generate a Pearson correlation between a Caucasus country's Risk Score and its current GDP per capita.
 This involves selecting the relevant columns, listed below: